zachfeldman/swabbathon-swabbers/README.md

 https://join.bethematch.org/ <- This is the main process for donors in the U.S.

+**NOTE**:

+The Be The Match process online can take up to 6-8 weeks, and I might be needing my donor by then (unless something else happens).
+If you can go to a local drive, that is likely to be faster.
 ### What is the point of this repo
 I was hoping that when people joined the registry, they provided some evidence so we can keep a list of all the kind people who joined, on GitHub.
 The format for posting will be as follows: